An introduction to electromagnetism

 - Magnetic field lines form closed loops.

-- A changing magnetic field can induce an electric field.
+- A changing magnetic field induces an electric field.

 - Electric currents and changing electric fields produce magnetic fields.